United Way of Central and Northeastern Connecticut

 Executive Leadership

 Eric Harrison, President and CEO - Joined in February 2022 from United Way of Ventura County.
 Recently appointed as Chair of the Connecticut United Ways Chief Professional Officer's Council.
-Harrison has articulated the organization's bold vision: "Together, we will end poverty in the 860 region."
+Harrison has articulated the organisation's bold vision: "Together, we will end poverty in the 860 region."

 Jennifer Bengtson, Chief Financial Officer